 Is Instagram now the most important social media site for student recruitment?
-Launched in 2010, the platform has amassed over 700 million users in under seven years—twice the audience of rival platforms Snapchat and Twitter—and now even rivals parent company Facebook in terms of its relevance and ubiquity, particularly among younger users.
+Launched in 2010, the platform has amassed over 1 billion users in under seven years — twice the audience of rival platforms Snapchat and Twitter — and now even rivals parent company Facebook in terms of its relevance and ubiquity, particularly among younger users.

 Additionally, a recent report from Trackmaven revealed that higher education institutions on the site averaged over 10 times the amount of interactions per post as they did on Facebook, Twitter, LinkedIn and Pinterest.